Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: FD-Aware Optimization

+(Appendix~\ref{app:subsec:intro-fd} contains formal proofs of the above claims.)
 The gradient of the loss term is computed using the matrix $\overline{\vec\Sigma}$ and the vector $\overline{\mv c}$ with respect to the pair $(\overline g,\overline h)$ of reduced dimensionality.
 The matrix $(\mv I_{\fcity} + \mv R^\top\mv R)$ is a rank-$N_\fcountry$ update to the identity matrix $\mv I_{\fcity}$, strictly positive definite and thus invertible.
 The inverse can be obtained using database aggregate queries; for numerical stability, one may compute its Cholesky decomposition which can {\em also} be expressed by aggregate queries.
 These ``linear algebra via aggregate queries'' co\-mputations are possible because our matrices admit a database interpretation, cf.\@ Section~\ref{subsec:linear:algebra}.